 Doctors and healthcare professionals use the BMI chart as an initial benchmark but also take other criteria into consideration before making a determination regarding a patient’s state of health.

 Diagnosing Obesity Through Laboratory Tests

-Your doctor may run a panel of tests to identify any health conditions that are attributed to weight gain or resulting from obesity.
-These tests may include:
+Additionally, your doctor might also consider conducting a panel of tests to identify any health conditions associated with weight gain or resulting from obesity.
+Some of the tests that could be conducted include: